bperlik/whodat/README.md

 [Read How to Contribute](/HOW-TO-CONTRIBUTE.md)

-After forking, cloning, creating your upstream repo and branch..
-Run the internal "dummy" app to test the engine enter on your command line:
+You can test the engine (after forking, cloning, creating your upstream repo and branch.) run the internal "dummy" app by entering on your command line:

 `bin/rails server -b 127.0.0.1`